Michael Scott (The Office): Comparison with David Brent

 Although originally based on David Brent, Scott developed into a significantly different character than his British counterpart.
-Whereas Brent is shown to be irredeemably incompetent, Scott is portrayed as an outstanding salesman who is unwisely promoted to a management role to which he appears completely ill-suited.
-(In a scathing performance review during episode eight of season two, Jan Levinson suggests that Scott should be removed from his management role and return to sales.)
+Whereas Brent is shown to be irredeemably incompetent in all professional domains, Scott is portrayed as an outstanding salesman who is unwisely promoted to a management role to which he appears completely ill-suited.
+In a scathing performance review during episode eight of season two, Jan Levinson suggests that Scott should be removed from his management role and return to sales.
 Scott is thus an apt example of the Peter Principle which states that competent persons in a hierarchical organization will "rise to the level of their incompetence" after which they will not advance.

 Despite his failings, Scott has been oddly successful as regional manager.
 This is attributed, in part, to his weakness of procrastination wherein he typically forfeits a bad choice by seeking the advice of his more competent subordinates (such as Jim, Oscar, or Darryl) and uses their recommendations.
 Scott's success is also partly attributed to his main strength: genuinely caring about the well-being of the office and treating his employees like family.
 When he took over the Scranton Branch he decreased costs by 17%, without firing any personnel.
 After the merger of the two branches Scott does not lose a single client despite a great deal of employee turnover (much of which he was directly responsible for).
 He received a $3,000 bonus for firing Devon, most likely because his doing so saved the company around $50,000.
 Although it is suggested that Brent has had similar success, such claims only ever come from Brent himself, thus making them unreliable.

 Scott's social immaturity and inability to cope with responsibility is balanced with a personality that is much more caring than Brent's, even if both make unwise comments in the heat of the moment.
-Unlike Brent, who pretends to be friendly with many of his employees purely for the benefit of the cameras, Scott seems to genuinely like his colleagues, with the exception of Human Resources Director Toby Flenderson.
+Unlike Brent, who pretends to be friendly with many of his employees purely for the benefit of the cameras, Scott seems to genuinely like his colleagues, with the exception of Human Resources Director Toby Flenderson, though there are instances of him and Toby getting along and his hatred towards them having limits.
 Scott's need to be liked by his staff and his belief that people see him as a genuine friend leads him to become very hurt when he realizes this is not the case.
 Most, if not all, of Scott's managerial blunders can be directly correlated with the degree to which he desires to be liked by his employees or jealously seeks their approval.